VediRago/Fragments/04_Prose/03_Parents/Part 1/inc_parents_part1_A.md

 ---

-Cold moves softly around her feet.
+Cool water moves softly around her feet.

-Abby sits at the edge of the deck hanging over the lake with her eyes closed, letting the water drift around her ankles while the morning sun slowly gathers warmth across her skin.
+She sits at the edge do the deck hanging over the lake with her eyes closed, morning sun slowly gathers warmth across her skin.

-The lake holds the sky almost still.

-Only the small motion of her feet breaks it, sending thin ripples outward until the clouds lose their shape and return again.

 For once, nothing presses against her.
 No traffic.
 No voices.

-Only water.

-Wind.

-The wooden deck creaks behind her.

-"Not even a good morning, huh?"

-The words reach her through a voice still rough with sleep.
+“Not even a good morning, huh?”
+He pushes aside tangled blankets as the words reach her through a voice still rough with sleep

-Phil pushes aside tangled blankets in the grass behind her.

-One eye is all she gives him before her face returns to the sun.
+One eye is all she gives him before her face returns, motion of her ankles breaking the still water

-"Good morning to you too, sugar puff puff," he answers anyway.
+“Good morning to you too, sugar puff puff,” he answers anyway.

-"See?
-I know you."
+“See?
+I know you.”

 Her head leans back into the light.

-Above her, the sky opens blue and clean, clouds moving like pale strokes across it.
-Beneath her, the lake keeps trying to hold the same picture.
+Under the sky the clouds like light strokes of white moving slowly.

-"From the second you wake up, huh?"
+“From the second you wake up, huh?”

-"So... have you thought about it yet?"
+“So… have you thought about it yet?”

+Using his have to shade his eyes

-"Thought about what?
-Should I be reading minds now?"
+“Thought about what?
+Should I be reading minds now?”

-"The name."
+“The name.”
+Glancing back

-Tying his hands behind his back, he says, "Oh, pfft.
+Tying his hands behind head, “Oh, pfft.
 Of course.
-Frisky."

-"Ok..."

-The word falls with the same quiet weight as her feet disrupting the surface.
+Frisky.”

+“Ok…” His words fall as the surface her feet disrupts.

-He cracks one eye open.
+A sliver of an one eye opens.

-"What?
-You asked if—"

-"Sera."
+“What?
+Its how id like my cat—”

+“Sera.”

 He sits up slightly.

-Grass shifts under him as he moves.

-"Sera?"
+“Sera?”

+She arches her back, closes her eyes, tilts her head toward the sun.

-"To be.
+“To be.
 To become something.
-Something like that."
+Something like that.”

 A quiet stretch settles between them.

-Water threads softly beneath the deck, unchanged by the conversation above it.

-"You didn't think about it at all either, did you?"
+“You didn’t think about it at all either, did you?”

-Her head starts turning toward him.

-"You didn't even think—"
+“You didn’t even think—”

-A sudden grip pulls her into him.
+A sudden grip pulls her into him

-The grass bends under them, and the water breaks slightly at the edge where she shifts.

-"I want those..."
+“I want those…”

-Each word falls as his attention drops toward her.
+Each word a step closer as he meets her lips.

+Only the birds, the running stream

+Until she cracks up laughing

-"Do you n—"
+“Do you n—”

-The words collapse back into laughter.

-A tear slips across her face, catching sunlight before disappearing.
+A tear slips across her face as she shakes her headd to regain composure

-"Phil, stop."
+blowing

+“Phil, stop.”

+fans her face

-"I'm not doing anything."
+“I’m not doing anything.”

 He falls back into the grass.

-The sound is absorbed almost immediately by the ground.

-"I finished my thesis."
+“I finished my thesis.”

-"The one you tried explaining to me fifty-two times?"
+“The one you tried explaining to me fifty-two times?”

-"I didn't understand a word."
+“I didn’t understand a word.”

-"That's because you refuse to appreciate genius."
+“That’s because you refuse to appreciate genius.”

-"Fifty-seven."
+“Fifty-seven.”
+Gently kicking her leg

-"You started talking about it in tenth grade?"
+“You started talking about it in tenth grade?”
+She throws dirt at him

-"Seventh."

-He adjusts his face toward the sun.

-She leans over his chest.
+“Seventh.”As he wipes the dirwst from his chest

+Uses the moment to lean close to his face

-"Wow.
-That's been a while."
+“Wow, that’s been a while huh?”

-She falls back into the grass beside him.
+ She falls back into the grass

-"I didn't read it."
+“I didnt read it”